jasonshyang/jasonshyang.github.io/_posts/2025-02-01-build-a-concurrent-task-runner.md

 ```

 ### Step 4: Set Up the Pipeline
-Next we will set up the pipeline using the `ContextBuilder` and `Runner`.
+Now we can set up the pipeline using the `ContextBuilder` and `Runner`.

 ```rust
 async fn run_pipeline() -> Result<(), Box<dyn Error>> {